ngacho/ToDoApp/README.md

 # TO DO APP
-An app to help Procastinators rememeber they are procastinating stuff!!
-My learning project
+An app to help Procastinators rememeber they are procastinating stuff, and they should continue procastinating anyway!!
+Just Kidding: My learning project